datkk06/OpenStack-Tutorial/Content/swift.md

 ```

 ###Deploying the Swift Object Storage Service
 The object storage service stores objects on the file system, usually on a number of connected physical storage devices.
-All of the devices that will be used for object storage must be formatted with either ext4 or XFS, and mounted under the ``/srv/node/`` directory.
+All of the devices that will be used for object storage must be formatted with XFS, and mounted under the ``/srv/node/`` directory of each Storage node.

-Configuring a Swift cluster made of multiple storage nodes, copy the ``/etc/swift`` directory to all nodes of the cluster from the first node.
-In this section, we are going to configure the Storage node as Swift cluster.
+In this section, we are going to configure the Storage node of the OpenStack setup as a Swift cluster.
 In a production envinronment, the Swift cluster should be made of minimum 3 separate nodes, each containing a zone.
-To keep things simple, our cluster will be made of only one node containing 3 separate zones for data redundancy (3 replicas).
-Each zone is backed by a separate logical volume.
+To keep things simple, our cluster will be made of only one node containing 3 separate zones for data redundancy.
+Each zone is backed by a separate logical volume of the Storage node.

-Configure the Swift Object Storage Service Ring.

-The Ring maps partitions to physical locations on the disk.
+The Swift Object Storage Service Ring maps partitions to physical locations on the disk.
 When any other component needs to perform any operation on an object, a container, or an account, it needs to interact with the Ring to determine the location of the object or the container in the cluster.
 The Ring maintains this mapping.
 In additions, the Ring is responsible to determine which devices are used for handoff when a failure occurs.

 Three ring files need to be created.
 The ring files are used to deduce where a particular piece of data is stored.
 1. ``object.ring`` to track the objects stored by the object storage service